 FIND A LOCATION

-- California Florida Illinois Indiana Maryland New York Ohio Pennsylvania Virginia
+- California Florida Illinois Indiana Kentucky Maryland Michigan New Jersey New York North Carolina Ohio Pennsylvania Virginia

 When we calculate the cost for a job, it involves several factors.
 The biggest factors are how many technicians will be needed, how long the work will take, and how much biohazardous waste will be disposed of at our contracted medical waste facility.
 We also add in the cost of some supplies used in the cleanup process.